DemmyDemon/questgiver/README.md

 ## General options

-These options in the NPCDef type.
+These options are in the NPCDef type.
 See also [classes.lua](classes.lua).
 The options in the class that are not listed here are things handled internally.

 | Key      | Type           | Default                 | Purpose |
 |----------|----------------|-------------------------|---------|